kkososki/maze_creator_and_solver/README.md

 # maze_creator_and_solver

-This is a maze generator and solver.
+This is going to be a maze generator and solver.

+It's still a work in progress...